maxsgit1234/Rapid.NET/README.md

 Press ENTER to exit.
 ```

-You can also define a script that accepts arguments by defining a single constructor that accepts 1 argument like so:
+You can also define a script that accepts arguments by defining your `Run` method to accept a single argument like so:

 ```c#
 [Script]